 The training modules should comply with Article 34 in the Vocational Training Law and must include all the compulsory subjects.

-Cekindo is a professional business consulting company that can help smoothen your entrepreneurial journey in vocational education sector in Vietnam.
+Cekindo is a professional business consulting company that can help smoothen your entrepreneurial journey in the vocational education sector in Vietnam.

 Our experts will guide you through the business setup by providing their know-how to make the entire process much easier for you: